thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-0.rst

    TrueToTrue' : ⊤ → ⊤
    TrueToTrue' x = { }

-- Naviagate to the hole and check the goal.
+- Navigate to the hole and check the goal.
 - Note ``x`` is already taken out for you.
 - You can try type ``x`` in the hole and ``C-c C-c``
 - ``c`` stands for cases".